Eczema is a chronic skin disorder characterized by scaly and itchy rashes. Atopic dermatitis is the most common type.

 Day-to-day Skin Care

 Keep the skin lubricated or moisturized.
 Use ointment (such as petroleum jelly), cream, or lotion 2 to 3 times a day.
-Moisturizers should be free of alcohol, scents, dyes, fragrances, or other chemicals.
+Moisturizers should be free of alcohol, scents, dyes, fragrances, or chemicals you know you are allergic to.
 Having a humidifier in the home may also help.

 Moisturizers and emollients work best when they are applied to skin that is wet or damp.
+These products soften the skin and help it retain moisture.
 After washing or bathing, pat the skin dry and then apply the moisturizer right away.

 - Foods, such as eggs in a very young child.
 Always discuss with your health care provider first.

-- Wool, lanolin, and other scratchy fabrics.
+- Wool, and other scratchy fabrics.
 Use smooth, textured clothing and bedding, such as cotton.

 - Sweating.
 Be careful not to over dress during warmer weather.